 - The security guards can be very helpful in identifying landmarks if you're not sure what you're looking at

-- Be sure to climb up from the main deck to enjoy the view from a slightly higher and better pictures.
-Otherwise, you have to shoot through glass.
+- Be sure to climb up from the main deck to enjoy the view from a slightly higher and take better pictures

-- There are both indoor and outdoor viewing areas, which is great when it's cold out.
+- There are both indoor and outdoor viewing areas, which is convenient when it's cold out

-- Children under 6 are admitted free, with a paid parent or guardian
+- Strollers are allowed and children under 6 are admitted free, with a paid parent or guardian

-- Teacher's Guide includes information not only for visiting the Top of the Rock, but also has helpful information about Rockefeller Center for all sorts of visitors
+- The Teacher's Guide includes information on visiting the Top of the Rock and has helpful information about Rockefeller Center for all sorts of visitors

 - Entrance: 50th Street between 5th and 6th Avenues